gasparecarollo/Inventory_Web_Application_Project/README.md

 In the Buy-A-Box page, there are onmouseover and onmouseout events that enable the user to hover over each Mystery Box revealing the contents of the mystery box.

+On the left side of the page we have an Inventory Form that allows Admin to input an Item Name, Price, and Stock availability.

+Stretch Goals:

+Imported Google Font